-All of our revenue in 2022 and 2021 was derived from unaffiliated customers.
-No customer represented 10% or more of total revenue in either 2022 or 2021.
-As of December 31, 2022 and 2021, two customers combined for 37% and 32%, respectively, of our net accounts receivable and unbilled receivables.
+All of our revenue in 2023 and 2022 was derived from unaffiliated customers.
+One customer represented 17% of total revenue in 2023 and no customer represented 10% or more of total revenue in 2022.
+As of December 31, 2023, one customer represented 16% of our net accounts receivable and unbilled receivables and as of December 31, 2022, two customers combined for 37%, of our net accounts receivable and unbilled receivables.